Divnoor-4602/time-tracking-dashboard-grid-frontendmentor/README.md

-Certainly!
-Here's a README template tailored for a time tracking grid project built using HTML grid, CSS, and jQuery in JavaScript:

----

 # Time Tracking Grid - Project Overview

 This repository contains my solution for the Time Tracking Grid project, inspired by the challenge on Frontend Mentor.
 This project aimed to create a time tracking grid using HTML grid for layout, CSS for styling, and jQuery in JavaScript for interactive features.